Teleogramma obamaorum

 Teleogramma obamaorum is a species of African cichlid native to the Congo River.
 Unlike other species of Teleogramma, sexes lack color differences in the caudal (tail) fin.
 Individuals reach up to 75 mm SL, and prey mainly on snails.

+Etymology

 Teleogramma obamaorum was described in 2015 and named in honor of U.S. president Barack Obama and first lady Michelle Obama in recognition of their commitments to science conservation, and development in Africa and abroad.